malkootkhan/LoadableKernelModules-LKM-/README.md

-This branch has the implementaion of dummy character driver for multiple devices
+This branch "platform_dev_drv" contains the code for creating dummy platform device